shini4i/argo-watcher/docs/operations/observability.md

 | `unauthenticated_reads` | counter | `path`, `app` | Reads served without a credential on the endpoints left open while OIDC is enabled (currently `GET /api/v1/tasks/{id}`). |

 !!! note "Why some deployments are counted without an `app` label"
     `POST /api/v1/tasks` accepts a task without a credential, and the application name is free text — so nothing may become a label value until Argo CD has answered for that application.
-A deployment is therefore counted twice on its way through: once in `accepted_deployments` at submission, and once in `processed_deployments{app}` when Argo CD confirms the app.
-The gap between the two is mostly deployments naming an application Argo CD never confirmed — read it as an upper bound, since a deployment superseded before its first check, or one whose replica died before it, widens the gap as well. `unconfirmed_deployment_failures` counts the failures on that side of the confirmation, `unauthenticated_reads` still labels a read that did not resolve to a task as `app="unknown"`.
+A deployment is therefore counted twice on its way through: once in `accepted_deployments` at submission, and once in `deployments_total{app,result}` when it ends.
+The gap between the two is mostly deployments naming an application Argo CD never confirmed — read it as an upper bound, since deployments still in flight, one superseded before its first check, or one whose replica died before it widen the gap as well. `unconfirmed_deployment_failures` counts the failures on that side of the confirmation, `unauthenticated_reads` still labels a read that did not resolve to a task as `app="unknown"`.

     The same openness means anyone who can reach the endpoint and knows a managed application's name can raise `gitops_writeback_skipped_unvalidated`.
 Treat a rise as "investigate", not automatically "our pipeline regressed".